Wolfgang (wrestler): Iron Girders Pro Wrestling

 Young is the owner, operator and head coach of the Iron Girders Pro Wrestling Gym and Iron Girders Pro Wrestling (IGPW) and wrestling promotion in Glasgow.
 Trainers include former ICW World Heavyweight Champions Stevie Boy and BT Gunn.

 IGPW began running events on 26 March 2022 In addition to trainee talent and coaches, IGPW events have featured Eric Young, Leyton Buzzard and Kenny Williams.

 IGPW has also collaborated with other events and promotions in Scotland.
 In March and April 2022, they hosted two Scottish Interpromotional Championship title changes.
 In September 2022, IGPW participated in the ACME Comic Con by hosting a two-night tournament to crown the inaugural ACME Comic Con Interpromotional Championship, which was won by Eddie Castle.

 In June 2023, IGPW promoted two events with Fife Pro Wrestling Asylum, which featured FPWA's Andy Roberts defending the Union of European Wrestling Alliances European Heavyweight Championship against IGPW's BT Gunn and Kez Evans.
 On 22 July 2023, IGPW presented a wrestling card for the Alexandra Park Festival Day.
-On May 2, 2025, all members of Gallus were released from WWE.